-If you can’t find what’s on the label in your kitchen, avoid overconsumption of this.
+If you don’t understand what’s on the label, try to avoid it if possible.
 Start looking at ingredient lists rather than the nutrition facts label.
 Who cares if something has less carbs if it also has a laundry list of junk in it as well?
 If you plan to buy something in a box or can, make sure you know what everything is.
 We do not know what those additives do in our body.
 We do know that other countries ban some of the things the U.S. does not.
-“Processed food” includes foods with extra additives, colors, flavorings.
-Processed food can also include food that is okay, like canned vegetables or healthier cereals.
-Loading up on processed junk will make you feel sluggish, bloated or irritable.
+“Ultra processed food” includes foods with extra additives, colors, flavorings, but “processed” food can still include food that is okay, like canned vegetables or crackers.

 - Pay attention to ingredient lists

-Don’t count calories, carbs, and fat and making yourself feel guilty if it doesn’t happen how you thought; just eat real food and eat when you’re hungry.
-With that mindset, you don’t need to worry about counting anything.
+Don’t make yourself anxious by counting calories, carbs, and fat and making yourself feel guilty if it doesn’t happen how you thought; just eat real food and eat when you’re hungry.
 Eat food that will fill you up and not food that will make you hungry two hours later.
 It is a process that takes time and listening to your body.
-Below is a better representation of what is best when consumed.
+Below is a representation of what is best when consumed.

 - Eat real food